kaschau/sempy/sigmas/README.md

 The name of this function MUST be *add_sigmas()*

 These profiles are meant to be specific for a specific case, as in, no non-dimensionalization.
-It takes in a constructed domiain, with set flow properties (Ublk, utau, viscosity, delta, etc.) and builds an interpolation routine for that specific flow feature.
+It takes in a constructed domiain, with set flow properties (Uo, utau, viscosity, delta, etc.) and builds an interpolation routine for that specific flow feature.